Why non-food treats should matter to food industry players

 And maybe some of those memories become part of your dream for your own children or children that you care for.

 For some parents, though, that dreaming is interrupted by reality.
-Halloween (and other holidays) may suddenly look different when your family circle includes one of the more than 5.6 million children in the US alone with the condition of food allergy, and you realise that many traditional Halloween treats contain one or more common food allergens (think milk, peanuts, tree nuts, soy, wheat, and even sesame).
+Halloween (and other holidays) may suddenly look different when your family circle includes one of the more than 5.6 million children in the US alone with the disease of food allergy, and you realise that many traditional Halloween treats contain one or more common food allergens (think milk, peanuts, tree nuts, soy, wheat, and even sesame).

 FARE recently asked our community to share some of their Halloween experiences as part of an informal poll distributed through social media.